 - Maintain your focus in your breath and keep a quiet mind.

 At the end of a Qi breathing practice, you might find deep peace or energetic bliss.
 Shorter Qi breathing sessions can last for three minutes, but longer meditative Qi breathing can last up to thirty minutes.

 How Does Stress Alter the Way We Breathe?

-In many ways, learning to have control over our breathing techniques means learning to communicate with our own bodies.
-By mastering certain breathing practices, we are telling our bodies what we need from it.
-These signals alter its functions.
+In many ways, learning to have control over our breathing means learning to communicate with our own bodies.
+By mastering certain breathing practices, we are telling our bodies what we need from them.
+These signals alter their functions.

 When we are frightened, tense, uncomfortable, or overwhelmed, we breathe rapidly and shallowly through our mouths, triggering the sympathetic nervous system.
 This communication tells the body to allocate resources intended for our basic survival functions.

 By learning proper breathing techniques, we can tell our bodies that we need that energy and those resources for mental exertion, not physical.
-When we breathe slowly and deeply, we feel calm.
+When you breathe slowly and deeply, make you feel calm.
 This uses the parasympathetic nervous system, which helps to relax us.
 Our breathing reacts to our bodies, but our bodies also react to our breathing in a feedback loop.

 How Can Controlled Breathing Techniques Help Neutralize Stress?

 Breath training is able to combat chronic stress, anxiety, trauma, and phobias.
 Severe stress symptoms, such as panic attacks, force individuals to hyperventilate and reduce blood flow and oxygen carriage to the brain.
 This is because it relaxes minor physical tensions around the body that are associated with stress.

 When these breathing exercises are done, throughout the day, for example during breaks or transitions between activities, they can provide immediate relief.
 In the long term, this kind of breath training will make individuals less vulnerable to stress.